 Save On Energy

 It might seem too good to be true that adding an additional appliance to your home can help you save on energy bills.
 But, a humidifier can help with that too!

 In the summer, when the air is warm and humid, it feels hotter than the mercury says.
 In the winter, the same principle applies.
-Humid air will feel warmer, so you can actually keep the thermostat dialed down a couple of degrees, and your bill dialed down a couple of dollars.
+Humid air will feel warmer, so you can actually keep the thermostat dialled down a couple of degrees, and your bill dialled down a couple of dollars.

 Plus, a warmer home decreases wear and tear on your furnace.
 A whole-home humidifier can work with your current HVAC system and ensure that every room achieves optimal moisture—no need for a separate unit for each space.